 Thatcham is another independent test organisation that is used by some vendors.
 We respect Thatcham gradings on alarms, immobilisers and similar devices.
 We do not regard them anywhere near as good as Sold Secure for physical attack testing, such as is appropriate on locks & chains.
 Some organisations have commercial reasons for using Thatcham (such as a higher profile in other countries), whereas some revert to Thatcham when a product is unable to achieve Sold Secure certification.

-This video explains key concepts in how we describe our security chains, including chain 'gauge', link 'pitch' and Long Link vs. Short Link.
-THe jargon can be confusing so this should help:
+This video explains key concepts in how we describe our security chains, including chain 'gauge' or 'bar diameter', link 'pitch' and Long Link vs. Short Link.
+The jargon can be confusing so this should help:

 All of the 11mm through 19mm Protector chains plus the 25mm Titan chain are all long-link designs so there is no need for a special elongated end link.